'It feels like Groundhog Day': Federal officials frustrated by whiplash as Biden turns to Trump-era border policies | KRDO

 “It really weighs on you,” another asylum officer told CNN, stressing that officers are often deciding on life-or-death situations.
 “You understand they’re otherwise eligible for that protection … to be forced to then, do something wrong morally and legally is very difficult.”

-Many officers only stay in the job for up to three years before moving on to other posts in US Citizenship and Immigration Services or elsewhere, according to Michael Knowles, president of a local union that represents asylum officers.
+Many officers only stay in the job for up to three years before moving on to other posts in US Citizenship and Immigration Services or elsewhere, according to Michael Knowles, president of a local union that represents asylum officers and a spokesperson for AFGE Council 119.

 “People feel crushed by the work.
 We have to produce a lot of quality decisions in a short amount of time,” Knowles said.
 “Those decisions are involving people’s significant trauma.
 Our officers absorb secondary trauma.”